iobis/manual/accessr.md

 breadcrumbs: manual
 ---

+# Data access using the robis R package

 The robis R package has been developed to facilitate connecting to the OBIS API from R. The package can be installed [from CRAN](https://cran.r-project.org/web/packages/robis/index.html) or [from GitHub](https://github.com/iobis/robis) (latest development version).
 The package documentation including a function reference and a [getting started vignette](https://iobis.github.io/robis/articles/getting-started.html) is available at [https://iobis.github.io/robis/](https://iobis.github.io/robis/).

 We regularly create R notebooks showcasing the R package.
 Here are a few: